Strong Solutions and Quantization-Based Numerical Schemes for a Class of Non-Markovian Volatility Models: Introduction

 and assume that it admits at least one weak solution (for example, assume sub-linear growth of the coefficients: $\vert b(y)\vert +\vert a(y)\vert \leq (1+\vert y\vert ) \ \forall y\in \mathbb{R}$).
 Moreover, assume differentiability and (uniform) ellipticity for the diffusion coefficient $a$.
 Let us now introduce a new diffusion $X_t:=S(Y_t)$, where $S(y)=\int_0^y \frac{d\xi}{a(\xi)}$ is the Lamperti transform, so that the process $X$ will satisfy a new SDE whose diffusion coefficient will be the constant equal to $1$, namely

 with $\beta= \left( \frac{b}{a}-\frac{1}{2}a'\right)$.
 Now, the strict positivity and differentiability of the coefficient $a $ implies that the function $y\rightarrow S(y)$ is continuous and strictly increasing, so that its inverse is also differentiable and satisfies the ODE: $\left( S^{-1}\right)'=a (S^{-1})$, namely, the Lamperti transform is a diffeomorphism.
-This provides us with a recipe: to quantize the SDE satisfied by $Y$, one should first quantize its Lampertized version $X$ (with a diffusion coefficient equal to $1$) by following the above naive approach since it involves solely the Brownian motion.
-Then, the corresponding ODE satisfied by the functional codewords of the quantizer for $X$ can be anti-transformed by taking the inverse of the Lamperti transformation, and we obtain the equation satisfied by the (functional codewords of the quantizers for the) initial process $Y$, which turns out to be:
+This provides us with a recipe: to quantize the SDE satisfied by $Y$, one should first formally quantize its Lampertized version $X$ (with a diffusion coefficient equal to one) by following the above naive approach since it involves solely the Brownian motion.
+Then, the corresponding ODE satisfied by the functional codewords of the quantizer for $X$ can be anti-transformed by taking the inverse of the Lamperti transform and we obtain the new ODE satisfied by the (functional codewords of the quantizers for the) initial process $Y$, which turns out to be:

-where $\alpha=(\alpha_1,\dots, \alpha_N)$ is an $N-$quantizer of the Brownian motion $W$, namely, $\alpha_i: [0,T] \rightarrow \mathbb{R}$ denotes a codeword of a quantizer at level $N$ (that is, using at most $N$ elementary quantizers) for the Brownian motion, sharing some optimality properties to be specified later on.
-Let us underscore that the presence of the correction term $-\tfrac 12 aa'$, which was missing in the above naive approach, is quite similar to that obtained with regular diffusion, where the stochastic integration is taken in the Stratonovich sense, see \cite{PagSellami2011}, where they also make a connection with rough path theory to show that the solutions of the quantized solutions of the ODE converge toward the solution of the SDE.
-It turns out that the resulting quantizer $\widehat Y$ is a non-Voronoi quantizer (since it is defined using the Voronoi diagram of $W$), but it is nevertheless rate-optimal, at least in the setting of regular (Markovian) Brownian diffusions, see \cite{LusPages06} and \cite{LusPag2023} for more details.
+with $y^i_0=Y_0$ if $Y_0$ is deterministic, and where $\alpha=(\alpha_1,\dots, \alpha_N)$ is an $N-$quantizer of the Brownian motion $W$, namely, $\alpha_i: [0,T] \rightarrow \mathbb{R}$ denotes a codeword of a quantizer at level $N$ (that is, using at most $N$ elementary quantizers) for the Brownian motion, sharing some optimality properties to be specified later on.
+Let us underscore that the presence of the correction term $-\tfrac 12 aa'$, which was missing in the above naive approach, is similar to that obtained with regular diffusion, where the stochastic integration is taken in the Stratonovich sense, see \cite{Doss1977} and \cite{PagSellami2011}, where they also make a connection with rough path theory to show that the solutions of the quantized solutions of the ODE converge toward the solution of the SDE.
+It turns out that the resulting quantizer $\widehat Y$ is a non-Voronoi quantizer (since it is defined on the explicit Voronoi diagram of $W$), but it is nevertheless rate-optimal, at least in the setting of regular (Markovian) Brownian diffusions, see \cite{LusPages06} and \cite{LusPag2023} for more details.